-- WARNING: Customer must match battery type with charger battery type. - WARNING: Power inverters produce hazardous voltages.
+- WARNING: Power inverters produce hazardous voltages.
 To avoid risk of harm or fire, the unit must be properly installed. - A WARNING: There are no user serviceable parts inside.
-Do not remove the cover. - WARNING: Power inverters should not be mounted in a location that may be exposed to rain, spray, salt, or corrosive chemicals. - A WARNING: Power inverters should not be installed in a zero-clearance enclosure. - A WARNING: Damage to the power inverter will occur if correct polarity is not observed when installing the inverter's DC input cables. - ▲ WARNING: Damage to the power inverter will occur if an external AC power source is applied to the inverter's AC hardwire output. - ▲ WARNING: Power inverters contain a circuit breaker and capacitor that may produce a spark upon connection or during normal operation.
-Do not mount in a confined battery or gas compartment where toxic fuel vapor is present. - WARNING: Be sure that the power inverter is turned off and AC power is disconnected when batteries are being connected, disconnected, serviced, and replaced or personal injury and/or damage to the inverter could result. - A WARNING: Working near lead-acid batteries is dangerous.
+Do not remove the cover. - WARNING: Power inverters should not be mounted in a location that may be exposed to rain, spray, salt, or corrosive chemicals. - A WARNING: Power inverters should not be installed in a zero-clearance enclosure. - WARNING: Damage to the power inverter will occur if correct polarity is not observed when installing the inverter's DC input cables. - A WARNING: Damage to the power inverter will occur if an external AC power source is applied to the inverter's AC hardwire output. - WARNING: Power inverters contain a circuit breaker and capacitor that may produce a spark upon connection or during normal operation.
+Do not mount in a confined battery or gas compartment where toxic fuel vapor is present. - ▲ WARNING: Be sure the power inverter is turned off and AC power is disconnected when batteries are being connected, disconnected, serviced, and replaced or personal injury and/or damage to the inverter could result. - A WARNING: Working near lead-acid batteries is dangerous.
 There is a risk of acid exposure.